pitt-cdm/website--christyh310/README.md

 docs: folder where all of the files (html and css, and images, etc) reside to be able to view my website

+REFLECTIONS.md : A file describing the process of creating my website, what I learned about html and css through the process!